- Family Fun

 While you're sampling Redding's culinary culture, check out its award-winning beverages, too.
 Caffeinate your morning at Theory Coffee Roasters, which has earned high honors as one of North America's most acclaimed coffee roasters.
 Sip artisan suds at Fall River Brewing Company, a top competitor at the Great American Beer Festival, and Final Draft Brewing Company, where signature brews are paired with a tempting menu of pub food.

 Choose among the quirky, the charming, and the tried-and-true for your overnight stay.
-Reserve a room with a picture-perfect view of the Sacramento River at the hilltop Hilton Garden Inn Redding, or sleep in nostalgic 1960s style at the mid-century modern Thunderbird Lodge in downtown Redding.
+Reserve a room with a picture-perfect view of the Sacramento River at the hilltop Hilton Garden Inn Redding, or sleep in nostalgic 1960s style at Thunderbird Lodge, a modern roadside hotel in downtown Redding.
+To experience Redding like a local, book a stay at Bridgehouse Bred & Breakfast; it offers views of the Sacramento River and such amenities as a copper tub and a rooftop patio.
 The pet-friendly Americana Modern Hotel offers sleek rooms in the midst of Redding's bustling central district.
 For an eco-chic stay, book a room at the LEED-certified Sheraton Redding at the Sundial Bridge, which offers easy access to Turtle Bay Exploration Park, the Cascade Theater, and downtown restaurants.